 It’s totally ok to want to work on everything, but know when you’re ‘about to reach your limit.’
 Not when you’ve reached your limit, but just when you are about to.

 When you feel like you’re about to hit a roadblock, pause, breathe and write down what about that challenge really bothers you and what you need help on specifically.

 Once you’ve determined this, it is easier to ask for help.
 Avoid waiting until you’ve already reached your limit and are already frustrated.

 When you’ve already reached your limit, that’s when stress and frustration start to take over, and at that time, even if people around you are willing to help, it will be hard to accept because the emotion of being frustrated has already set in.

 Asking for help and accepting it openly (within reason – only you can tell) are essential to not stress about your wedding.

 6. Minimize Comparison

 Another tip on how to not stress about your wedding is to minimize comparison.
-There will be moments where it might be tempting to question decisions that you’ve made about your wedding and start comparing.
+There will be moments when it might be tempting to question decisions you’ve made about your wedding and start comparing.

-These moments usually happen after scrolling endlessly on social media, and then all of a sudden, questions like ‘should I do that too?’ or ‘maybe it will be better if I do this instead..’ – somewhere along these lines; will come up.
+These moments usually happen after scrolling endlessly on social media, and then suddenly, questions like ‘should I do that too?’ or ‘maybe it will be better if I do this instead..’ – somewhere along these lines; will come up.

 Identifying which part/s your wedding specifically ‘triggers’ you to compare will help.
 Was it about your venue?
 Maybe your decor designs?
 Whichever it may be, tackle it and be honest with yourself.